How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Do you want to check your French level?

-Awarded by the French Ministry of Education in collaboration with the Centre International d’études pédagogiques (CIEP), DELF and DALF are the two most prestigious French proficiency test for non-native speakers.
+Awarded by the French Ministry of Education in collaboration with the Centre International d’études pédagogiques (CIEP), DELF and DALF are the two most prestigious French proficiency tests for non-native speakers.

 Each year, over 300,000 students enroll to take the various DELF/DALF exams throughout the world.